nhanaz-pm-pl/Calculator/README.md

 # {error} : Error information.
 error: "{prefix} &cError: {error}"

-# playSound: true > A sound will be sent to the player when a math operation is performed.
+# playSound: true > A sound will be sent to the player when a math expressions is performed.
 playSound: true
 ...